ArshiaSaleem98/Phone-Catalogue-App/README.md

 To deploy my docker compose, i created a docker-compose.yml file that contains configuration for all the services in my entire stack.

-Following is the docker-compose.yml file To run my application.
+Following is the docker-compose.yml file to run my application.
 It has three services: app-server, app-client, and db.
-The app-server contains configuration for the backend app ,while the app-client contains configuration for the react app, and db is for the mysql database.
+The app-server contains configuration for the backend app ,while the app-client contains configuration for the react app, and db is for mysql database.

 <img width="573" alt="dockerfilesreact" src="https://user-images.githubusercontent.com/45390300/139268996-f8046c77-fb3d-4848-b5f3-16c1ca9f8ee2.png">